capnemo/rpi_fan/README.md

-CPU Fan for the Raspberry Pi b
+CPU Fan for the Raspberry Pi 3 b
 -------------------------------
-Implements the PID algorithm to control the CPU fan on a Raspberry Pi b.
+Implements the PID algorithm to control the CPU fan on a Raspberry Pi3 b.
 There are two main parts to this repo, one is the kernel module for the actual control of the fan(fan_control.ko) and the other is a userspace utility that finds the proportional constant(tune).
 The kernel module implements the following algorithm.

 ![PID Algorithm](https://wikimedia.org/api/rest_v1/media/math/render/svg/2ee061415fdfd20a6676bb328326795fec984cf1)